Why “So Beautiful Dress” Is Wrong — And How TOEIC Tries to Trick You With These 4 Words

-Use so when you want to emphasize a quality — but only when there’s no noun after it.
+Use so when you’re emphasising a quality — but not when a noun comes directly after.

 ✅ Correct: